patrickchiang/info-343-final/README.md

 ----------Food Website-----------
 + Patrick: Food?
 Really?
++ I think enough recipe websites exist that other options would be more interesting.

 --------Fashion Website----------

 ------Tech Product Website-------
 + Patrick: This already exists, I think.
 Otherwise a great idea.
++ Chip: I like this as an option if we can make it different or better than other ones.

 ----------UW course Evaluation-----------
 + Jessalyn: My friend did something like this for info320 and went under fire.
 It's totally doable though, since everything is public (Despite the privacy issues lulz).
 How exactly would we order by best prof or what not.
 Some of the results can be unreliable.
++ Chip: What type of technology are you thinking we'd use for the vis?
+With the ones I know it would be pretty tough to get this done in a few weeks.